mstksg/inCode/copy/entries/five-point-haskell-1.md

 need to upgrade your mental awareness and your context window.
 You just need to be better and better at keeping more in your mind.

-Admittedly, actually _addressing_ these issues in most languages requires a lot of overhead and clunkiness.
+Actually _addressing_ these issues in most languages requires a lot of overhead and clunkiness.
 But luckily we're in Haskell!

 ### ID Mix-ups

-The [2022 Atlassian Outage][atlassian], fundamentally, was the result of passing the wrong type of ID.
+The [2022 Atlassian Outage][atlassian], in some part, was the result of passing the wrong type of ID.
 The operators were intended to pass _App_ IDs, but instead passed _Site_ IDs, and the errors cascaded from there.
 It goes without saying that if you have a bunch of "naked" IDs, then mixing them up is eventually going to backfire on you.

 [atlassian]: https://www.atlassian.com/blog/atlassian-engineering/post-incident-review-april-2022-outage